coreruleset/project-seaweed/README.md

 Tasks for the week:

-1. Work on GSoC work report
+1. ~~Work on GSoC work report~~
 2. Fix / improve any code or documentation as needed
 3. Test working of the project after switching the project to CRS org

+doubts:
+- remove uneeded files like map.md, docker-compose.yml?
+- Need Github access toekn to perform testing
+- Dedicated slack channel for reports

 Notes: